ralismark/ralismark.github.io/site/posts/bluehid-1.md

 ---
 layout: post
 title: "BlueHID Details #1: Oreo Hacks"
+excerpt: Enabling the Bluetooth HID device API on Oreo
+date: 2019-01-04
 tags:
-excerpt: Enabling the Bluetooth HID device API on Oreo
 ---

 The upcoming Android P adds support for using your phone as a Bluetooth HID, allowing you to potentially use it as a keyboard, mouse, or even a gamepad.
 However, there hasn't really been any examples of its use, so I made one.
 In this series, I'll break down how I made it work.

 However, I don't have Android P, only Oreo.
 But there is way to do this on Oreo, which I'll explain in this entry.

 <!--more-->

-> I will be uploading the code to GitHub soon, hopefully in a couple of days - stay tuned for updates.
->
-> EDIT: Code uploaded as <https://github.com/ralismark/bluehid>
+> Code is on github at <https://github.com/ralismark/bluehid>

-Despite the interest around the addition [BluetoothHidDevice], there doesn't seem too much interest on actually using it [^1] and implementing a device - probably a combination of P still being in developer preview and the actual API being a bit daunting (we'll get up to that later).
+Despite the interest around the addition [BluetoothHidDevice], there doesn't seem too much interest on actually using it[^1] and implementing a device -- probably a combination of P still being in developer preview and the actual API being a bit daunting (we'll get up to that later).

 [BluetoothHidDevice]: https://developer.android.com/reference/android/bluetooth/BluetoothHidDevice

 [^1]: [How can i use the Bluetooth HID Device profile in Android Pie?](https://stackoverflow.com/q/53555092), with no answers (as of the writing of this).

-There has been interest before on using an android phone as a Bluetooth HID device [^2], and there are [successful implementations using BLE][blehid].
+There has been interest before on using an android phone as a Bluetooth HID device[^2], and there are [successful implementations using BLE][blehid].
 However, that approach requires the BLE peripheral feature, which many phones (including mine, a OnePlus X) do not support.
-After some digging, I found that this was already implemented (but disabled and under a different name) in android O - see [this PR][commit].
+After some digging, I found that this was already implemented (but disabled and under a different name) in android O -- see [this PR][commit].

 [^2]: [Implementation of Bluetooth HID device profile in Android Kitkat](https://stackoverflow.com/q/29406726) and [Android as a bluetooth HID keyboard and mouse](https://stackoverflow.com/q/49189504), for instance.